On Friday mornings at Dizengoff Center, one of the flagship malls in central Tel Aviv, the term “food court” takes on a whole new meaning.

 Sabich, the unofficial street sandwich of Israel, benefitted from similar utility.
 Iraqis have long enjoyed a breakfast of fried eggplant, egg and tehina, but when Iraqi Jews came to Israel, they began stuffing those ingredients (which can also be precooked on Friday and enjoyed on Shabbat, making them extra desirable) inside pita — the ubiquitous Middle Eastern bread.
 The sabich sandwich, now beloved by Israelis and considered a staple of the cuisine, was born.

 "I would challenge people to stop looking at foods in the context of geographical borders," said Sussman.
 "The modern Israeli food revolution is about globalization, about young chefs who traveled the world and learned techniques from Michelin masters and came back to Israel at a time when the world was realizing the raw ingredients here are first-class.
 In this moment, there’s a confluence of traditional and innovation."

 The so-called “Israeli” foods that are best recognized, however, remain trapped in a more contentious custody battle.
-Reem Kassis, a Jerusalem-raised Palestinian whose cookbook The Palestinian Kitchen will be released in September, said in a phone interview that it doesn’t matter to her if Israelis say that hummus and falafel are their own.
+Reem Kassis, a Jerusalem-raised Palestinian whose cookbook The Palestinian Table will be released in September, said in a phone interview that it doesn’t matter to her if Israelis say that hummus and falafel are their own.
 What bothers her is when they say that they aren’t also Palestinian.